 The box tree moth (Cidalyma perspectalis).
 This delicate small moth is a formidable pest whose caterpillar feeds on members of the boxes familly.
 Native to eastern Asia, this species was accidentally introduced in Europe in 2006, and appeared in France in 2008 where it is now found everywhere.
 With up to three generations per year, the caterpillars eat all the leaves of the tree which usually dies.
 In the Grasse Prealps, the box forests of the upper Siagne valley are under attack since August 2015.

 Owlflies (Libelloides longicornis) mating.
 This strange insect, looking like a crossing between a dragonfly and a fly, belong to the order Neuroptera.
 This owlfly inhabits southern Europe, where it glides over sunny meadows.

 The owly sulfur (Libelloides cocajus).
 This is another owlfly species commonly found in the area.
 The extended bright yellow (sometimes almost white) areas on the wings are typical.

 The red-veined Darter (Sympetrum fonscolombii).
 This dragonfly is identified by its strange bi-color eyes, with a blueish lower part.
-The male is red and the female (shown on this photo) is yellowish.
+The female, shown on this photo is yellowish whilst the male is red (see below).
 A migratory species, this inhabitant of southern Europe can be found in many habitat, and is observed certain years quite far north of its usual range.